sematext/docs/docs/logs/kibana.md

+title: Kibana
+desrciption: Sematext's Logsene is the first true hosted ELK Stack as a serivce with Elasticsearch API and integrated Kibana

+Kibana is analytics and visualization platform used to perform various searches and create logging analytics dashboards.
+Kibana is fully intergrated with Sematext's analytics and visualization platform used to monitor, search, analyze, and visualize your data interactively and customize dashboards that you can then use to analyze log data and perform advance management tasks.

 To visualize your data using [Kibana integrated into Logs Management App](http://blog.sematext.com/2015/06/11/1-click-elk-stack-hosted-kibana-4/), you have to click on the **Kibana** button next to the application's name, from the [Logs tab of your account](https://apps.sematext.com/ui/logs).